iredjee/nodevuecrud/README.md

 ## Build
 - `npm run build` will build app for development
-- `npm run build:prod` will start app for production
+- `npm run build:prod` will build app for production

 ## Run
 - `npm start` will start app in development mode